Lufisz/Lufisz/README.md

 - [Culinary Academy](https://github.com/Dimmanzo/culinary-academy) - A fictional cooking school website - **HTML5, CSS, JavaScript**

 ## Let's Connect
-Feel free to reach out!
-I’m always down to talk coding, development, or anything else.
-Let’s connect on LinkedIn!
+I'd love to connect and chat about coding, development, or anything tech-related.
+Feel free to reach out to me on LinkedIn!

 - 🔗 [LinkedIn](https://www.linkedin.com/in/dmitrij-sazniov/)